What is in this leaflet

 What Tetanus Immunoglobulin-VF is used for

-Tetanus Immunoglobulin-VF is prepared from blood obtained from voluntary donors.
+Tetanus Immunoglobulin-VF is manufactured from human plasma (the liquid component of blood) collected by Australian Red Cross Lifeblood.
 Tetanus Immunoglobulin-VF contains protein substances called antibodies which can provide protection against tetanus infection.
 It is used for the prevention of tetanus in a person who has not recently been immunised against tetanus and who has suffered an injury which could expose them to the tetanus bacteria.

 Ask your doctor if you have any questions about why Tetanus Immunoglobulin-VF has been prescribed for you.
 Your doctor will have assessed the risks and benefits associated with the use of this product for you.

 Tetanus Immunoglobulin-VF must not be used if you have a history of allergy to this product.

 Tell your doctor if you have allergies to any other medicines or if you have ever had an allergic reaction to an injection.